TrueAquarius/ConfigManager/ConfigManager/README.md

-# TrueAquarius.ConfigManager
+# NuGet: TrueAquarius.ConfigManager

-Use `ConfigManager` for easy access to your configuration files and user preference files in the AppData folder.
+Use NuGet Package `TrueAquarius.ConfigManager` for easy access to your configuration files and user preference files in the AppData folder.
 This library caters to developers of Desktop and Console Applications.

-Find this Library on NuGet.org under the name "TrueAquarius.ConfigManager".
+Find this Package on NuGet.org:[https://www.nuget.org/packages/TrueAquarius.ConfigManager/](https://www.nuget.org/packages/TrueAquarius.ConfigManager/).

 ## How to use it ...